Skip to main content

 Integrating behavioral health in local primary care practices

-Since launching, behavioral health clinicians have reached patients through more than 2,100 visits
+• Since launching, behavioral health clinicians have reached patients through more than 2,100 visits.

-Wait times to see a behavioral health provider have been transformed from months to minutes
+• Wait times to see a behavioral health provider have been transformed from months to minutes.

 Teaming up with Center School District to facilitate school-based behavioral health

-8 Schools 2,500 students, pre-K through high school
+• 8 schools 2,500 students, pre-K through high school

 Streamlining care coordination began with “One Front Door” intake process

-Creates one seamless entry point for families
+• Creates a seamless entry point for families seeking behavioral health care.

-Quicker access to services, resources and referrals
+• Quicker access to services, resources and referrals.

-Anticipated to impact 9,000 area families
+• Anticipated to impact 10,000 area families since its launch.

 Increase Specialty Services